daniel-ilett/blog/_drafts/2020-03-11-tut3-11-fire-frames.md

 float dissolveDist = sqrt(distance.x*distance.x + distance.y*distance.y);
 ~~~

-Now, we can calculate a final `dissolve` value to denote 'how burnt' the pixel should be.
+Now, we can calculate a final `dissolve` value to denote how 'burnt' the pixel should be.
 We'll use that value to sample `_ColorRamp` and `_AlphaRamp` - the colour and transparency textures.

 ~~~glsl
 float dissolve = (dissolveBase + _Size) * dissolveDist;